ShrustiShenoy/Genomic-Haplotype-and-Homozygosity-Toolkit/README.md

 * Heterozygous calls
 * No-call sites

+Important notes on genomic coverage:

+* Analysis is restricted to autosomal chromosomes (chr1–22)
+* Only high-quality SNPs are included (filtered by genotype quality and depth)
+* Indels and multi-allelic variants are excluded by default
+* Non-variant regions of the genome are not analyzed
+* Sex chromosomes (chrX, chrY) and mitochondrial DNA are not included unless explicitly configured

+Thus, the estimates reflect genome-wide patterns based on variant sites, rather than complete base-by-base genome coverage.

 Runs of Homozygosity (ROH) are detected using a sliding-window approach and summarized as:

 FROH = Total ROH Length / Total Autosomal Genome Length